button/DeepLinkKit/README.md

 ## License

-DeepLinkSDK is available under a private license.
-Contact Button for more info.
+DeepLinkSDK is available under the MIT license.
+See the LICENSE file for more info.